Institutional Reform Will Shape the Next CAP

 EIP: has the role of knowledge in agriculture been rediscovered?

 It is believed by experts and also somehow confirmed by statistics that the European agriculture is losing a battle with international competition in the field of food production.
 Although the situation is by no means identical everywhere in Europe, an objective observer cannot help concluding that the European agro-food sector has been stagnating; even the Common agricultural policy itself is based on the assumption that agriculture “needs to get” income supports because it is uncompetitive.
 In some Member States and sectors, substantial direct payments under the Pillar I of CAP even exceed the level of generated income on the market.
-Thus, it no longer means only a compensation for the lack of competitiveness, but also gives a wrong signal to producers and has negative development consequences.… Read the rest
+Thus, it no longer means only a compensation for the lack of competitiveness, but also gives a wrong signal to producers and has negative development consequences.
+Many producers today do not look for new opportunities in better technological or market solutions, more efficient use of resources or more reasonable combination of products, but rather adapt their decisions to the solutions stemming from the policy incentives.… Read the rest

 Gunfight for CAP Budget Money